PrinsFrank/PrinsFrank.nl/_posts/2022-02-15-Optimizing-gitlab-pipelines-pt-1-basics.md

 Now when a cache doesn't exist for a specific version of the 'composer.lock' file the fallback cache will be pulled and be used as a base to install/update/remove the remaining different packages.

+> **⚠ WARNING** The fallback cache key is not updated after clearing all caches due to a bug in gitlab.
+[See this post for a workaround](/2022/06/05/Optimizing-gitlab-pipelines-pt-4-fallback-cache-workaround).

 ### Composer package cache

 We can take this caching even one step further: when dependencies are updated/downgraded/added/removed in multiple branches or there is a complex branch structure with different dependency versions, the packages might be downloaded by composer multiple times.